Axiomata

 PHRONESIS

-The reef does not care who lied
+The reef does not care who was certain

 Phronesis

-"The reef does not care who lied"
+"The reef does not care who was certain"

 The Wound